 When I landed in Delhi for the first time a few years back, I had many plans during my stay.
-Attending Indian wedding was one of the things on my list.
+Attending an Indian wedding was one of the things on my list.
 Firstly, I didn’t know how to go further about it, but life gave me a chance to meet some good friends in India who made my dream come true.
-Later on, I have discovered that invitation is not the criteria to join the wedding.
+Later on, I have discovered that an invitation is not the criteria to join the wedding.

 I was part of several weddings among which were both family/close circle marriages and those with orchestras and fireworks.
 On the certain point, they all look like a scene from Bollywood movies I used to watch in childhood.
 It’s very interesting and surprising how many things you can experience & learn if you attend an Indian wedding.
 Here are some highlights:

 Tasting anything and everything of the Great Indian cuisine